soyoahn/soyoahn.github.io/_posts/2025-07-23-i-missed-the-hackathon.md

 My company hosts an internal hackathon every year.
 As someone who routinely complains about not having enough autonomy, you'd think I'd be first in line for this.
 (Last year, I learned how to animate in [Spine](https://esotericsoftware.com/)!
 [My Pengu animations](/files/fun/apruchnicki-spine-animations.mp4)--the animation is janky...
 I realized halfway through that I filtered out some key controls, but I love him.)

 Unfortunately, the project I signed up for this year fell through, so I didn't participate much.
 But I could have.

-And this blog post chronicles why I didn't, so I can remember what to do for the next one.
+This blog post chronicles **what went wrong**, so I can remember what to do for the next one.

-## Failure 1: I didn't set up a project intro call
+## 1: There was no project intro call

-I should've set up an intro call to learn what the developer's goals and intents were for the project.
-Originally I learned that docs would be needed and we had some basic goals and design ideas.
-Sometimes what's conveyed in a DM isn't the same energy as what's conveyed in person, and a kickoff meeting is absolutely needed to determine someone's general sentiment about a project.

-The project was canceled without a heads up, and that wasn't a total surprise.
+A kickoff meeting is always needed to gauge someone's general sentiment about a project.
+If someone isn't setting up, be the person to set it up.

+Hackathons aren't real life; if you accidentally overstep, it's not a big deal.

+I did make a page that outlined the thing we hoped to do:

 ![notion page for our project](/img/posts/2025/apruchnicki-failed-hackathon.png "*Made a notion page for the project with a small db of reference for the thing we hoped to do.*")

-## Failure 2: I didn't prepare contingency plans
+## 2. No contingency plans

-This was the most heinous failing.

-I planned on not really feeling the hackathon this year and that I'd only want to contribute docs.
+I planned on not really feeling the hackathon this year and predicted that I'd only want to contribute docs.

-What I *hadn't* planned on was that last-minute urge to Do Some Shit(tm).
+What I *hadn't* planned on was that last-minute urge to Do Some Shit™.
 I didn't keep tabs on backup projects.

-Life *was* pretty crazy though (car wreck and our whole family was sick just a couple weeks ago), so I'm not going to to be too hard on myself for this one.

-## Failure 3: I didn't pursue my own project interests
+## 3: I didn't pursue my own project interests

-<font color="#BF416F"><strong>Edit:</strong> My ideas were kind of terrible, I removed them. 😅</font>

-Maybe hackathon isn't for me because I'm just not a designer, artist, narrative person, or coder.
-Come to think of it, I can't really do anything.

-I'd better get good at something.
-Maybe this is why I'm so depressed.
-Once upon a time, it was useful to be a good understander and interpreter of things.
-That's just not a valued skill by itself anymore, in this economy.
+I only looked for projects where I might be useful with my current dayjob's skillset, rather than going for a project I was interested in (or dreaming up and recruiting for my own).

-## Failure 4: Don't be embarrassed to join a group
+## 4: Don't be embarrassed to join a group

-On Day 1, shortly after finding out thay my original project was dead, I heard about a project that really excited me, but I worried about joining last minute and being dead weight. **I cannot tell you the weight of my regret.** That's all.
-Absolute missed opportunity to learn so much that I've been curious about.
-Or maybe not--maybe there were no convos happening in the physical room and it was all in DMs like a lot of work is done these days?
-I guess I'll have to ask around and see exactly what I missed out on so I can learn the mistake more deeply for next time.
+On Hackathon Day One, shortly after finding out that my original project was dead, I heard about a different one that really excited me, but I worried about joining last minute and being dead weight.

-<font color="#BF416F"><strong>Edit:</strong> I think I would've just been dead weight.
-And that's okay--perhaps the hackathon is simply not for me.
-No need to feel embarrassed.</font>
+Takeaway: Don't act weird, don't make people feel like they need to manage your feelings.
+Just join if you really want to and look for ways to remove friction.

 ## ✨ Lessons Learned and Checklist for Next Year
 1. **Only pitch ideas that I can actually help implement**.
 It *is* a hackathon, after all; not a document-a-thon.